 - Business Graduate Association (BGA): BGA's vision is to be the leading global movement for responsible management, positive impact and lifelong learning.
 To register visit: https://businessgraduatesassociation.com/register/ - AMBA Development Network: ADSM has been a member of the Association of MBAs (AMBA) since 2016.
 Since its inception in 1967, AMBA is an impartial authority on postgraduate management education and is committed to raising the profile and global quality standards of business schools.
-ADSM will pursue full accreditation with AMBA once we complete our membership in the development network. - United Nations Principles for Responsible Management Education (PRME): PRME initiative brings together the UN and business schools around the world to "inspire and champion responsible management education, research, and thought leadership globally" through the application of six principles: purpose, values, method, research, partnership, and dialogue. - United States Association for Small Business and Entrepreneurship (USASBE): Founded as a comprehensive organization of outstanding researchers, scholars, teachers, administrators, and public policy makers interested in entrepreneurship and small business.
-ADSM is an institutional Member.
+ADSM will pursue full accreditation with AMBA once we complete our membership in the development network. - United Nations Principles for Responsible Management Education (PRME): PRME initiative brings together the UN and business schools around the world to "inspire and champion responsible management education, research, and thought leadership globally" through the application of six principles: purpose, values, method, research, partnership, and dialogue. - Quality Assurance Agency (QAA) UK: QAA provides quality review against international standards.
+In July 2021, ADSM successfully completed the scoping review, with the full review visit due in 2022. - QS World Ranking: ADSM received four stars score from QS Stars Higher Education Ratings by QS World.
+The QS Stars rating system evaluates higher education Institutions across a broad range of important performance indicators. - Energy Institute: ADSM established a collaboration with the Energy Institute to enhance its scientific and technical competencies.
+The Institute is a professional body in the energy industry, working on developing and sharing knowledge, skills and good practices towards a safe, secure and sustainable energy system. - Hamdan Bin Mohammed Smart University HBMSU: ADSM signed an MoU with HBMSU that outlines the Interlibrary Loans (ILL) facilities that are mutually available to each institution.
+The purpose of this MoU is to provide Loans with equal access to learning resources by encouraging and supporting interlibrary loans among contributed libraries,